 Process and mechatronic technologies used in the manufacture of semiconductors and flat panel displays represent Tokyo Electron's core technologies.
 Tokyo Electron devotes considerable resources to developing technologies that bolster the competitiveness of its products.
-Since the beginning of the fiscal year under review, as measures to raise profitability, Tokyo Electron has been promoting three themes: (1) launching new products imbuing high added value, (2) raising manufacturing capabilities, and (3) expanding after-sales businesses.
+Since the fiscal year ended March 31, 2006, as measures to raise profitability, Tokyo Electron has been promoting three themes: (1) launching new products imbuing high added value, (2) raising manufacturing capabilities, and (3) expanding post-sales businesses.
 Protecting the intellectual property rights of independently developed proprietary technologies and products is vital in this context to ensure the smooth growth of businesses.